grenkoca/biocheats/README.md

 - **Perl/** - Cheatsheet for Perl, including common one-liners and scripts.
 - **AWK/** - Cheatsheet for AWK, with examples tailored for bioinformatics data manipulation.

-This is a very, *very* short subset from the universe of bioinformatics tools and is intended to grow over time.
+<ins>This is a very, *very* short subset from the universe of bioinformatics tools and is intended to grow over time.</ins>

 Have a tool you want added?
 Either open an issue stating the tool and what commands you want, or contribute it through a pull request.

 ## 📝 Cheatsheet Format